Executive summary

 7) Samsung S90F — gaming-first OLED

-- 4K120, VRR/ALLM across key ports
+- 4K120, VRR and ALLM across key ports

-- Broad streaming app support
+- Good app support and UI

 8) Samsung The Frame (2025) — design-forward gallery mode